jose-elias-alvarez/buftabline.nvim/README.md

 - Mouse support.
 - Extensive visual customization.

-Aside from these, I'm open to PRs and hope to continue to improve the plugin (primarily its code quality), but I don't think it'll change too much one way or another.
+Aside from these, I'm open to PRs and hope to continue to improve the plugin, but I don't think it'll change too much one way or another.

+## Tests

+I've covered most of the code with tests written with [plenary.nvim](https://github.com/nvim-lua/plenary.nvim)'s test harness.
+Running `./test.sh` from the plugin's root directory will run the test suite and exit with a relevant exit code.

 ## Inspiration